pepscrub/Start-Page/readme.md

   - Added event Listners to the arrow keys (You can now navigate through the boards via the arrow keys)
   - Added fadeout transition when closes the search screen and engine screen
   - Right click will no longer work unless you right click on a board
+  - Added ability to insert new ids via console

 ### Current bugs
   - When changing boards if your board matches another board it won't update but instead of targeting the board you modify first, it'll instead go to the match found.
 Current fix is to refresh the page.